 Title to and ownership of Strangers' Gas Stream shall not pass to or vest in Processor as a consequence of this Agreement; provided, however, that title to Plant Fuel and Plant Products attributable to the processing and fractionation of Strangers' Gas Stream pursuant to this Agreement shall pass to and vest in Processor as and when such Plant Products are extracted and fractionated from the stream of Strangers' Gas and as and when Plant Fuel is consumed at the Plant.

-Pipeline hereby agrees to transfer and convey to Processor the Plant Fuel and Plant Products attributable to the processing of Strangers' Gas Stream as and when such Plant Products are extracted and such Plant Fuel is consumed at the Plant.
+Pipeline hereby transfers and conveys to Processor the PTR attributable to the processing of Strangers' Gas Stream as and when such PTR is extracted or consumed at the Plant.

 WARRANTY AND TITLE

-Pipeline hereby warrants that it has the right to transport and deliver Strangers' Gas Stream hereunder and to grant to Processor the right to process Strangers' Gas for the extraction of Plant Products.
+Pipeline hereby warrants that it has the right to transport and deliver Strangers' Gas Stream hereunder and to grant to Processor the right to process Strangers' Gas Stream for the extraction of Plant Products.

 Pipeline hereby warrants that it shall be responsible for disbursement, pursuant to Northern's tariff, the revenues, if any, received by it from Processor pursuant to this Agreement which are attributable to Plant Product extracted and fractionated from Strangers' Gas Stream, if any, delivered to Processor hereunder.
 Pipeline hereby agrees to indemnify and hold Processor harmless from and against any and all claims and/or causes of action that may arise from the payment of revenues attributable to the Strangers’ Gas Stream.
-In addition, if Processor is made a party to any such claim or demand in respect to Strangers’ Gas Stream, hereunder, Processor at its option, may require Pipeline to defend the same in its stead or to reimburse Processor for all costs, attorneys’ fees or other expenses incident to said defense.
+In addition, if Processor is made a party to any such claim or demand in respect to Strangers’ Gas Stream hereunder, Processor, at its option, may require Pipeline to defend the same in its stead or to reimburse Processor for all costs, attorneys’ fees or other expenses incident to said defense.

 QUALITY OF GAS